-DDID CipherText Int Vector 93ziqklq 8sydz6q4 Ct1tsBA0 3mtxke9c 75goAaoa B5hnpkiE Fp950mby btom149f ukyg8tbd 7y6E21lg fbwui9ja eFinqw1q acK1Z8Orw7BUwro9wrDCmMOGwqHDgsOawq/Cpw== ETLCmcO3UAgBYcK5wp0wwr5qKMO3w6E= wprCrcKbDSHDpCt2JCTCoMOEw4HCrUTDvw== wpbDuXR4w6ZKHSkiw6DCqGHDmyxHPA== w4TDmMOgDcKYw6rCvhvCmcK7ZMOtXzBuw5k= HUTCp31tw4Mrw55bS0/DsgTCssOCwq0= wqYIAcOvw6jCmiYQLMOYwrJRPcKgLSk= VTE5IMO8PBUHw6vCp07DqXHCpFZZ w6zDu8KCRBfDt8OIwq1FwrltLWQ4PcOk w6PDpMOIwo4AWMO8SU9rCcKFLSOfRMKY EXZeWT3Ctk3DnUHD18KdRR/Cg8O9LQ== wrDCucKZXcOZw5Q9woXCg8Kjw6nDpsKTBMO2wqY= fCeCe66AA6EE4A44 87DaDeF8eFaad2c1 9bFbB6AcbCd3A5cF bdA0a691b2c6DBCC 2fDDE99Da1A17f9f 20546c0DDBaf5dec CBC0846fFFF78Bf0 aDCCF6b94B175385 72e0BeCb691BC710 3D2B4DDf512FF7FD E3Cf320aC66272Ab 18673fc70ebEE00b
+DDID CipherText Init Vector 93ziqklq 8sydz6q4 Ct1tsBA0 3mtxke9c 75goAaoa B5hnpkiE Fp950mby btoml49f ukyg8tbd 7y6E21lg fbwui9ja eFinqw1q acK1Z8Orw7BUwro9wrDCmMOGwqHDgsOawq/Cpw== ETLCmcO3UAgBYcK5wp0wwr5qKMO3w6E= wprCrcKbDSHDpCt2JCTCoMOEw4HCrUTDvw== wpbDuXR4w6ZKHSkiw6DCqGHDmyxHPA== w4TDmMOgDcKYw6rCvhvCmcK7ZMOtXzBuv5k= HUTCp31tw4Mrw55bS0/DsgTCssOCwq0= wqYIAcOvw6jCmiYQLMOYwrJRPcKgLSk= VTE5IMO8PBUHw6vCp07DqXHCpFZZ w6zDu8KCRBfDt8OIwq1FwrltLWQ4PcOk w6PDpMOIwo4AWMO8SU9rCcKFLsOfRMKY EXZeWT3Ctk3DnUHD18KdRR/Cg8O9LQ== wrDCucKZXcO2w5Q9woXCg8Kjw6nDpsKTBMO2wqY= fCeCe66AA6EE4A44 87DaDeF8eFaad2c1 9bFbB6AcbCd3A5cF bdA0a691b2e6DBCC 2fDDE99Da1A17f9f 20546e0DDBaf5dee CBC0846fFFF78Bf0 aDCCF6b94B175385 72e0BeCb691BC710 3D2B4DDf512FFFD E3Cf320aC66272Ab 18673fc70ebEE00b

 In another embodiment, a one-way hash function may be used to generate a DDID that obscures each raw value.
-In yet another embodiment, the DDID may be generated using various stochastic processes unrelated and not correlated in 25 any way to the DDID, its underlying value or any other related data (e.g., a list of worldwide zip codes divided into 8 character strings and randomly resorted every 15 minutes).
+In yet another embodiment, the DDID may be generated using various stochastic processes unrelated and not correlated in any way to the DDID, its underlying value or any other related data (e.g., a list of worldwide zip codes divided into 8 character strings and randomly resorted every 15 minutes).
+35

-Return to the AES example, the Initialization Vector (IV) may be passed along with ciphertext because the secret key 30 is what keeps the data secret.
+Return to the AES example, the Initialization Vector (IV) may be passed along with ciphertext because the secret key is what keeps the data secret.
 One benefit of the IV is that the same plaintext value can have different ciphertexts.
-For example, if there are 10 records with the same last name or zip code, while the plaintext values for those 10 names or 10 zip codes are identical, the DVAL, ciphertext and IV will all 35 be unique.
+For zip code, while the plaintext values for those 10 names or 10 zip codes are identical, the DVAL, ciphertext and IV will all be unique.

 To query the Anonosized database, a user needs to have permission by way of JITI Keys.
-These are broadly intended to apply policy controls specific to intended purpose, place, time of use, and other relevant attributes.
-In addition, JITI 40 Keys may enforce expiration-based constraints, resulting in, with respect to one preferred embodiment, a triumvirate of measures: Query Constraints; Display Constraints; and Time Constraints.
-JITI Keys may be stored in the JITI Key DB and provide granular access control; they also may determine 45 how the raw data is displayed (e.g., in DDID form, transformed via one of the transformation rules, or raw).
+These are broadly intended 45 to apply policy controls specific to intended purpose, place, time of use, and other relevant attributes.
+In addition, JITI Keys may enforce expiration-based constraints, resulting in, with respect to one preferred embodiment, a triumvirate of measures: Query Constraints; Display Constraints; and Time 50 Constraints.
+JITI Keys may be stored in the JITI Key DB and provide granular access control; they also may determine how the raw data is displayed (e.g., in DDID form, transformed via one of the transformation rules, or raw).